night0721/auth-bot/README.md

 - Manage Messages
 - Read Message History

-Then, use the Link below to invite your bot into Servers.
+Then, use the Link below to invite your bot to Servers.
 ### 4. Create a Database in [MongoDB](https://mongodb.com)
 Go to Overview > Data Services > Connect > Drivers.
 Copy the code in Step 3\